niderhoff/nlp-datasets/README.md

 *   [MCTest](http://research.microsoft.com/en-us/um/redmond/projects/mctest/index.html): a freely available set of 660 stories and associated questions intended for research on the machine comprehension of text; for question answering (1 MB)

+*   [NEGRA](http://www.coli.uni-saarland.de/projects/sfb378/negra-corpus/negra-corpus.html): A Syntactically Annotated Corpus of German Newspaper Texts.
+Available for free for all Universities and non-profit organizations.
+Need to sign and send form to obtain. (on request)

 *   [News article / Wikipedia page pairings](https://www.crowdflower.com/data-for-everyone/): Contributors read a short article and were asked which of two Wikipedia articles it matched most closely.
 (6 MB)

 *   [NIPS2015 Papers (version 2) [Kaggle]](https://www.kaggle.com/benhamner/nips-2015-papers/version/2): full text of all NIPS2015 papers (335 MB)